cheeeeeeeeeen/RoR2-Qb-Drone/README.md

 - Give a tip through Ko-fi: https://ko-fi.com/cheeeeeeeeeen

 ## Changelog

+**2.0.5**
+- Update the mod so that it works after another update of Chen's Gradius Mod.

 **2.0.4**
 - Update the mod so that it works after the update of Chen's Gradius Mod.